VikOlliver/Quirkey/README.md

-Quirkey
+=Quirkey=

 CircuitPython code for the Pi Pico version of the Quirkey keyboard, based heavily on the work done by Microwriter.
 The device emulates a USB HID US keyboard and requires no specific driver.
+It does however need the Adafruit HID CircuitPython libraries which can be downloaded from Adafruit's HID example web page or from Github.

 The Microwriter and Quinkey were 6-key chord keyboards created in the 80's for use by people with various physical limitations such as brittle bones.
 They developed a following among all types of users being simple, reliable, easy to use, and effectively allowed instant touch typing at speed.
 See https://en.wikipedia.org/wiki/Microwriter